Tomasz Czechowicz

-Tomasz Czechowicz (born June 23, 1970) is a Polish entrepreneur and private equity investor.
-He is the founder and Chief Investment Officer of MCI Capital SA, one of the most dynamic private equity groups in Central and Eastern Europe.
+Tomasz Czechowicz (born 23 June 1970) is a Polish entrepreneur and a private equity investor.
+He is the founder and Chief Investment Officer of MCI Capital SA, a private equity group in Central and Eastern Europe.
 He also serves on the supervisory boards of multiple companies.
 Czechowicz manages a group of investment funds active in Poland and across Central and Eastern Europe.
 The funds are primarily focused on supporting companies in the technology and internet services sectors.

 Education

 Czechowicz is a graduate of Wrocław University of Technology, Wrocław University of Economics, Master of Business Administration received from the University of Minnesota and the Warsaw School of Economics.